easir/coding-standard/README.md

 # Easi'r Coding Standard

-The Easi'r Coding Standard is a set of rules for PHP_CodeSniffer and applies to all Easi'r projects.
-It is based on Doctrine, PSR-1 and PSR-2, with some noticeable exceptions/differences/extensions.
+The Easi'r Coding Standard is a set of rules for *PHP_CodeSniffer* and applies to all Easi'r projects.
+It is based on *Doctrine*, *PSR-1* and *PSR-2*, with some noticeable exceptions/differences/extensions.

 ## Installation